psychgen/MoBaPsychGen-QC-pipeline/qc-modules/Module 1. Identify core samples.md

 ﻿Module 1.
-Identify core samples
+Classify MoBa individuals against 1000 Genomes ancestral populations

-The steps in the “Identify core samples” are intended to be executed on each genotype batch after Module 0 has been completed.
+The steps in the “Classify MoBa individuals against 1000 Genomes ancestral populations” are intended to be executed on each genotype batch after Module 0 has been completed.
 In this module we identify the core sub-populations (EUR, AFR, ASIAN) in each batch using principal component analysis.
 For each population, the set of “core samples” is ancestry-matched subset of individuals, with genotypes passing basic QC (i.e. call rated above 95%).
 Core samples include both parents and offsprings (i.e. not just founders).
 Of note, EUR population also includes FIN.
 # Quality Control (QC) steps
 Load PLINK module